entur/gha-security/README-docker-scan.md

 ## Notifications

 Notifications will be sent out when there are alerts with severity equal or higher than threshold set.
 By default, high alerts will be notified under pull requests.
-We support notifications in pull requests and slack.

 Notifications for Docker Scan supports alerts from tool(s):
 - Grype

-**Note:** Slack channel used for Notifications needs to have `Github Actions bot` in the channel, see [gha-slack prereqs](https://github.com/entur/gha-slack/blob/main/.github/README.md#prereqs) on how to invite the bot.

 **Severity threshold:**